 Vitamin D could help lower African American heart disease levels

 A study that connects skin pigmentation, vitamin D and cardiovascular health indicators suggests vitamin D deficiency could be contributing to the high rate of heart disease among African Americans.
-Researchers observe that more darkly pigmented individuals may be more at risk of inadequate vitamin D levels, particularly if they live in areas of low sun exposure or high seasonality of sun exposure.
+Researchers observe that more darkly pigmented individuals may be at greater risk of inadequate vitamin D levels, particularly if they live in areas with low sun exposure or high seasonal variation in sun exposure.

 “These findings may help to explain some of the differences that we see in the risk for developing blood vessel dysfunction, hypertension and overt cardiovascular disease between ethnic groups in the United States,” says Dr. S. Tony Wolf, a postdoctoral fellow at Pennsylvania State University and the study’s lead author.
 “Although there are many factors that contribute to the development of hypertension and cardiovascular disease, vitamin D supplementation may provide a simple and cost-effective strategy to reduce those disparities.”

 Eighteen healthy adults of varying skin tones participated in the study.
-The researchers measured their levels of skin pigmentation and vitamin D, as well as the amount of nitric oxide activity in the small blood vessels beneath their skin.
+The researchers measured their skin pigmentation and vitamin D levels, as well as nitric oxide activity in the small blood vessels beneath their skin.

 Nitric oxide is crucial for proper blood vessel function, and reduced availability of the nutrient is believed to make an individual more susceptible to developing high blood pressure or heart disease.
-Previous research indicates vitamin D helps to promote nitric oxide availability.
+Previous research indicates that vitamin D promotes nitric oxide availability.

-Results show participants with darker skin had lower levels of vitamin D and reduced availability of nitric oxide.
-The researchers also found that low vitamin D levels were related to a reduction in blood vessel function moderated by nitric oxide.
+Results show that participants with darker skin had lower vitamin D levels and reduced nitric oxide availability.
+The researchers also found that low vitamin D levels were associated with reduced blood vessel function, a finding moderated by nitric oxide.

 The results bolster those of a separate study by the same research group, which found that supplementing healthy young African American adults with vitamin D improved their vitamin D levels and nitric oxide-mediated blood vessel function.